Basssiiie/Random-Race-Generator/README.md

 This SA-MP script allows the player to randomly create races across the San Andreas map.

 While doing this, it provides a neat GUI for viewing the current available races.

+See the [SA-MP Forum post](http://forum.sa-mp.com/showthread.php?t=437708) for more information and screenshots.

 ###Server Commands